Interlibrary Loan FAQs

 Can I renew my books?

 Books borrowed using the EZBorrow system are not renewable.
 Books borrowed through ILLiad are allowed renewals at the lender's discretion.
 Renewals can be requested by logging into ILLiad within 5 days of the due date.
-ILL Staff will submit the renewal request to the lender for approval.
+Libraries staff will submit the renewal request to the lender for approval.
 If approved, you will be notified of the new due date via email.
 If denied, an email will be sent asking for the return of the book.

 Where do I pick up Interlibrary Loan/EZBorrow items?

 How do I cancel Interlibrary Loan requests once submitted?

 Interlibrary loan requests can be cancelled online as long as they are still in the 'Awaiting Request Processing' status.